testcontainers/testcontainers-java/docs/modules/databases/index.md

 ## Using a classpath init script

-Testcontainers can run an initscript after the database container is started, but before your code is given a connection to it.
+Testcontainers can run an init script after the database container is started, but before your code is given a connection to it.
 The script must be on the classpath, and is referenced as follows:

 `jdbc:tc:mysql:5.7.22://hostname/databasename?TC_INITSCRIPT=somepath/init_mysql.sql`